 Augusta is a relatively large city located in the state of Georgia.
 With a population of 197,182 people and 54 constituent neighborhoods, Augusta is the second largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Augusta is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Augusta isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Augusta are a mix of both white- and blue-collar jobs.
 Overall, Augusta is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Augusta who work in office and administrative support (15.66%), sales jobs (11.29%), and healthcare (7.96%).

-The percentage of adults in Augusta who are college-educated is close to the national average for all communities of 21.84%: 20.54% of the adults in Augusta have a bachelor's degree or advanced degree.
+The education level of Augusta citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.54% of adults 25 and older in Augusta have a college degree.